polkadot-fellows/RFCs/text/0031-corejam.md

 ## Future Directions and Related Material

-We expect to see several Work Classes being built shortly after CorePlay is delivered.
+We expect to see several Servicees being built shortly after CorePlay is delivered.

 ## Drawbacks, Alternatives and Unknowns

 Important considerations include:

 1. In the case of composite Work Packages, allowing synchronous (and therefore causal) interactions between the Work Items.
-If this were to be the case, then some sort of synchronisation sentinel would be needed to ensure that should one subpackage result without the expected effects on its Work Class State (by virtue of the `accumulate` outcome for that subpackage), that the `accumulate` of any causally entangled subpackages takes appropriate account for this (i.e. by dropping it and not effecting any changes from it).
+If this were to be the case, then some sort of synchronisation sentinel would be needed to ensure that should one subpackage result without the expected effects on its Service State (by virtue of the `accumulate` outcome for that subpackage), that the `accumulate` of any causally entangled subpackages takes appropriate account for this (i.e. by dropping it and not effecting any changes from it).

-2. Work Items may need some degree of coordination to be useful by the `accumulate` function of their Work Class.
+2. Work Items may need some degree of coordination to be useful by the `accumulate` function of their Service.
 To a large extent this is outside of the scope of this proposal's computation model by design.
-Through the authorization framework we assert that it is the concern of the Work Class and not of the Relay-chain validators themselves.
+Through the authorization framework we assert that it is the concern of the Service and not of the Relay-chain validators themselves.
 However we must ensure that certain requirements of the parachains use-case are practically fulfillable in *some* way.
 Within the legacy parachain model, PoVs:
     1. shouldn't be replayable;
     2. shouldn't require unbounded buffering in `accumulate` if things are submitted out-of-order;
     3. should be possible to evaluate for ordering by validators making a best-effort.